-S3.4.
+S2.4.
 Gear shifting and varied relative pathway capacities could improve ATP synthesis and growth

 In the above we considered situations of different phenomenological stoichiometries at the same value of the coupling coefficient q.
 When gear shifting by changing the catalytic capacities of pathways with different stoichiometries, i.e. when gear shifting by changing the factor φ, one most often also changes the degree of coupling.
 Figure S7A plots the ATP synthesis flux versus the force ratio for various magnitudes of φ, at fixed magnitudes of the ATP stoichiometries n1 and n2 of the two pathways.
 Again, at low force ratios, the higher stoichiometry pathway produced more ATP synthesis than lower stoichiometry pathways, and at high force ratios (X>0.25) this inverted.
-Now however, as opposed to Fig. S6A in which the degree of coupling was held the same for the different values of Z, all the lines intersect at a single point, implying that, if the degree of coupling were allowed to vary, it would make no sense gradually to shift to lower stoichiometry with increasing force ratio.
+Now however, as opposed to Figure S6A in which the degree of coupling was held the same for the different values of Z, all the lines intersect at a single point, implying that, if the degree of coupling were allowed to vary, it would make no sense gradually to shift to lower stoichiometry with increasing force ratio.
 At one critical force ratio it should be best to switch immediately from the highest to the lowest stoichiometry pathway (Figure S7).
 A corollary would be that there be no evolutionary advantage to having multiple pathways with multiple stoichiometries, such as one may find through analysis of the metabolic map of in S. solfataricus.
 Then two different stoichiometries should suffice to enable optimal adaptation of the ATP synthesis flux to the force ratio.